AMERICAN RABBIT HOUND ASSOCIATION

 9.

-scorecard, then the handler may ask questions about the cast and the scoring
+presents the scorecard, then the handler may ask questions about the cast

 10.

-wishes to protest, he/she should not sign the scorecard.
-See section V
+judge and wishes to protest, he/she should not sign the scorecard.
+See

 11.